How to Grow Instagram Organically

 Step 2: Create content that earns saves

-Saves are Instagram's strongest engagement signal in 2026.
+Saves are Instagram's strongest engagement signal.
 Content that gets saved:

 - Carousels with actionable tips: "5 things I wish I knew before going freelance".
 People save these to come back to.